 1. Banarasi Silk

-Originating from Benarasi, modern Varanasi, from where it gets its name, the silk saree holds an indispensable in weddings across cultures.
-With its heavy Mughal influence, as evident from its intricate yet heavy zari and brocade work, enravel traditional folklore with traditional motifs like foliage, flowers, peacock, just to name a few.
-The thread work is usually of gold, silver, or copper.
+Originating from Benarasi, modern Varanasi, from where it gets its name, the silk saree holds indispensable in weddings across cultures.
+With its heavy Mughal influence, as evident from its intricate yet heavy zari and brocade work, unraveling traditional folklore with traditional motifs like foliage, flowers, and peacock, just to name a few.
+The threadwork is usually of gold, silver, or copper.
 The pallu is lined with jhalar or fringes that further accentuate the beauty of this piece of art.

 The traditional silk with its roots in Kanchipuram, Tamil Nadu is Banarasi’s close competitor.
 While Benarasi is usually an eternal favourite for weddings and anniversaries in Northern India, Kanjeevaram experiences the same status in the southern part of the country on such occasions.
-Boasting of a lineage that is more than 150 years old, the detailed gold threadwork is no less than fascinating.
-Kanchipuram, its a-little-less ornate cousin, is as popular as Kanjeevarams and understandably so.
+Boasting a lineage that is more than 150 years old, the detailed gold threadwork is no less than fascinating.
+Kanchipuram, it’s a little-less ornate cousin, is as popular as Kanjeevarams and understandably so.